-The Internal Audit Section operates in accordance with the CIPFA's Code of Practice for Internal Audit.
+The Internal Audit Section operates in accordance with the Public Sector Internal Audit Standards.
 The Section undertakes an annual work programme based on an agreed audit strategy and formal assessments of risk that are reviewed regularly.
 The Chief Internal Auditor reports directly to the Executive Director of Corporate Services and has free access to the Head of Finance, Chief Executive and elected members.
 She reports to the Monitoring and Audit Committee in her own name.